-The empirical power estimates presented in Table 3 suggest that the SupLM-based test has good power properties for detecting the presence of threshold effects in cointegrating regressions.
-Even under an alternative that is very close to the null hypothesis (e.g. $\lambda_0 = \lambda_1 = 0.05$ ), the test is able to reject the null approximately 85% of the times under T=400.
-These figures also compare favourably with the power properties of the SupLM-type test statistics documented in the literature in the context of stationary regression frameworks such as testing for SETAR-type nonlinearities (see Hansen, 1996).
-Experiments with different magnitudes of $\gamma_0$ (e.g. $\gamma_0=0.5$ ) led to virtually identical results and are omitted.
+The empirical power estimates presented above suggest that the SupLM based test has good power properties for detecting the presence of threshold effects in cointegrating regressions.
+Even under an alternative that is very close to the null hypothesis (e.g. $\lambda_0 = \lambda_1 = 0.05$) the test is able to reject the null approximately 85% of the times under T=400.
+The above figures also compare favourably with the power properties of the SupLM type test statistics documented in the literature in the context of stationary regression frameworks such as testing for SETAR type nonlinearities (see Hansen (1996)).
+Experiments with different magnitudes of γ_0 (e.g. $\gamma_0 = 0.5$) led to virtually identical results and are omitted.